 Wooden and Timber Sash windows add charm to your home by giving a timeless look.
 In case your old timber sash window does not function properly anymore, you can always ask for replacement timber sash window that would look exactly the same as the old one.
 Replacement sash windows London in our company is manufactured only by the best team members and installed carefully with a big attention and thoroughness.

 Despite of all, not always Timber sash window replacement is needed.
 Often people are getting confused with the slight damages which are easy to repair.
 Before making a decision we recommend you to get a consultation with our specialist.
-Our experienced team members can check the problem and consult about the next steps as well.
+Our experienced team members can identify the problem and consult about the next steps as well.

 The history of French door, also known as a French window, turns us back to the 17th Century.
 At this time Renaissance art and architecture were based on geometry, proportion, symmetry and regularity.
 These features strongly influenced the design of French doors: construction of individual, single paned pieces of glass with wood divisions that extend for most of its length and usually come in pair, basically like a window.
 Such construction allowed to use a day light longer and made a quick access to a newly fashionable small balconies.